twikz/maiccu/README.md

 Maiccu
 ======

-A Mac OS X GUI for aiccu
+Maiccu is a Mac OS X Gui client based on aiccu.